 The seller should also show that he is completely transparent regarding improvements made and further ones recommended.

-So, a list of all the renovations, repairs, improvements and upgrades done and further ones that should be prepared too, including estimated costs should also be prepared for potential buyers.
+So, a list of all the renovations, repairs, improvements, upgrades, and further ones that should be prepared, including estimated costs, should also be ready for potential buyers.

-If these improvements were made just recently, this will make the potential buyer feel even more comfortable and increases the chances of a faster decision and thus a faster sale.
+If these improvements were made just recently, this would make the potential buyer feel even more comfortable and increases the chances of a faster decision and, thus, a quicker sale.

 Price The House To Sell in 7 Days

-To find the right and first and foremost a competitive price for a house, you can use tools and websites with recent home sale data in the respective neighborhood (also called comps).
+To find a house’s right and competitive price, you can use tools and websites with recent home sale data in the respective neighborhood (also called comps).